econoalchemist/Kiboruto/01_Setup.md

 [![Kiboruto Setup](/assets/Thumbnail-Setup_01.png)](https://media.econoalchemist.com/w/o1JpW9rYCNGgjdztcGzYAK "Setting up Samourai wallet for Kiboruto")

 The next section will walk you through how to stamp your Samourai wallet backup information into your Kiboruto.
+You can download Samourai Wallet for your Android device directly from the [Samourai Wallet website](https://samouraiwallet.com/download) or use either the F-droid repository option or Google Play Store option listed on the website as well.